w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 The Prospective Parachains subsystem communicates with other subsystems in the validation process, such as the Backing subsystem, once a candidate block has been seconded.

+The purpose of prospective parachains is also two fold:

+- Keep track of parablocks which have been submitted to backers but not yet included.
+This includes tracking the full unincluded ancestry of each parablock, without which it wouldn't be possible to verify their legitimacy.

+- Look up and provide candidates which are children of the most recently included parablock for each parachain.
+These are taken as inputs to the availability process.
+Prospective parachains is all about tracking, storing, and providing candidates to the availability/inclusion step.

+The unincluded segment lives in the parachain runtime, so it doesn't know or care about forks/other parachains.
+Prospective parachains lives in the relay chain client.
+So it has to fold all unincluded segments from all forks of all parachains into a single giant structure.

+A parablock stops being a prospective parablock at the moment when it is included on chain.
+At that point prospective parachains doesn't have to care about it anymore.
+Alternatively a parablock's relay parent can get too old before that parablock is included, in which case prospective parachains can throw away the candidate.

 ### Synchronous Backing as corner case of Asynchronous Backing

 Two parameters of asynchronous backing can be controlled by